stanley-fork/ragit/docs/quick_guide.md

 You'll see an empty rag index.
 Now we have to download knowledge-bases from the web.

-TODO: I'm planning to implement `rag pull https://URL/TO/A/KNOWLEDGE/BASE`, but it's WIP.
+TODO: I'm planning to implement `rag clone https://URL/TO/A/KNOWLEDGE/BASE`, but it's WIP.
 You can download knowledge-bases from the links below.
 Download and extract the files to make the dir tree looks like below.

 - [docker](TODO)
 - [git](TODO)